Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 ## Node support

 NodeJS version 14 is no longer supported.
-NodeJS 18 is recommended and 16 is supported.
+NodeJS 18 is recommended and 16 is the minimum supported version.

 ## Components